-The Ministry of Education are running 28 regional hui that are open to anyone wanting to learn more about the changes:
+In August, he Ministry of Education held 30 regional hui for anyone wanting to learn more about the changes:

-We are also planning on filming a workshop and will provide a link to the video online for anyone who missed out.
+We are hoping to load a video of the Wellington workshop online for anyone who missed out.

 In addition to these events, there are 14 Regional Engagement Leads (all principals) who will also be facilitating conversations at meetings in their respective regions for school leaders to be involved in.